luismedel/bluish/README.md

 # Bluish

-The CI/CD/automation tool I use for my personal projects.

-Why use a rock-solid tool when you can code your own crappy _Make on steroids_ alternative?
+A CI/CD/automation tool that runs everywhere and have `make` ergonomics.

 ## Features

 - YAML-based declarative approach (not that I love YAML, but...)
 - Githubactions-esque philosphy, but way simpler.
 In fact, Bluish is nearer to Make than to GA.
+- Runs _everywhere_, not tied to any vendor.
+Fire Bluish workflows from Github Actions, from a Gitlab workflow or from a cron-invoked a shell script.
-- Simple as fuck.
+- Simple as hell.
 I only add new actions whenever I need them.

+## Documentation

+Please, refer to the [project wiki](https://github.com/luismedel/bluish/wiki).

 ## How do Bluish workflows look?